PaulSoderlind/JuliaTutorial/Readme.md

 # Notice
 If GitHub fails to render the notebook, then use [nbviewer](https://nbviewer.jupyter.org/).
-First, try to open the notebook in GitHub, copy the link, paste it in the address field of nbviewer.
+Instructions: try to open the notebook in GitHub, copy the link and paste it in the address field of nbviewer.

 # Introduction